TITLE:Vice President of Business Services (CFO)

 - Oversee inventory and security of all College equipment.

-- Responsible for all College property and liability insurance programs.
+- Is responsible for all College property and liability insurance programs.

 - Maintain professional contact through participation in necessary seminars and professional meetings.